fuma0317/Unit2-ComSci/README.md

 ![progressgroup](IMG_0314.JPG)

 **Coding "English Input System"**
 We first focused on English Input System which allows users to type Alphabet in LCD and send it to moon.
 Lauricenia was mainly in charge of this program.
-The first program we made was working but
+The first program which uses two rows.
+One is to show alphabet A to Z, numbers and other one is to show which alphabet or numbers user picked.
+The program was working well but we realized that